nanoporetech/remora/README.rst

     mod_mappings.bam \
     --model train_results/model_best.pt \
     --out-file mod_infer.bam \
+    --log-filename mod_infer.log \
     --device 0

 Finally, Remora provides tools to validate these results.
 Ground truth `BED files <http://useast.ensembl.org/info/website/upload/bed.html>`_ reference positions where each read should be called as the modified or canonical base listed in the BED name field.
 Note in the test files where the control file has a ``C`` in the name field, while the modified BED file has ``m`` (single letter code for 5mC) in the name field.

+WARNING: There is a bug in pysam which causes all-context (e.g. ``--motif C 0``) modified model calls to produce invalid results with this command.
+This issue is reported `here <https://github.com/pysam-developers/pysam/issues/1123>`_.
+We are investigating solutions to bypass this issue including dropping this command.

 .. code-block:: bash